theaigames/blockbattle-engine/README.md

 texasholdem-engine
 ============

-The engine for the Texas Hold 'em competition at TheAIGames.com
+The engine for the AI Block Battle competition at TheAIGames.com

-This version of our Texas Hold 'em engine has been set up for local use, for your own convenience.
+This version of our AI Block Battle engine has been set up for local use, for your own convenience.
 Note that this does *not* include the visualizer.
-Also note that this engine is largely the same as our Omaha engine, but this is the actual version we use on the website.

 To compile (Windows, untested):